Hasan ibn Ali: Terms of the treaty

 Veccia Vaglieri finds certain variants of the treaty impossible to reconcile.
-She lists several conditions in the early sources and questions their veracity, including an annual payment of one or two million dirhams to Hasan, a single payment of five million dirhams from the treasury of Kufa, annual revenues from variously named districts in Persia, succession of Hasan to Mu'awiya I or a council (shura) after Mu'awiya I, and preference for the Banu Hashim over the Banu Umayyad in pensions.
-Another condition was that Mu'awiya I should end the ritual cursing of Ali in mosques, writes Mavani.
+She lists several conditions in the early sources and questions their veracity, including an annual payment of one or two million dirhams to Hasan, a single payment of five million dirhams from the treasury of Kufa, annual revenues from variously named districts in Persia, succession of Hasan to Mu'awiya or a council (shura) after Mu'awiya, and preference for the Banu Hashim over the Banu Umayya in pensions.
+Another condition was that Mu'awiya should end the ritual cursing of Ali in mosques, writes Mavani.

 Jafri similarly notes that the terms are recorded differently and ambiguously by al-Tabari, Dinawari, Ibn Abd al-Barr, and Ibn al-Athir, while al-Ya'qubi and al-Masudi are silent about them.
-In particular, Jafri finds the timing of Mu'awiya I's carte blanche problematic in al-Tabari's account.
+In particular, Jafri finds the timing of Mu'awiya's carte blanche problematic in al-Tabari's account.
 Al-Tabari also mentions a single payment of five million dirhams to Hasan from the treasury of Kufa, which Jafri rejects because the treasury of Kufa was already in Hasan's possession at the time.
 He adds that Ali regularly emptied the treasury and distributed the funds among the public, and this is also reported by Veccia Vaglieri.
 Jafri then argues that the most comprehensive account is the one given by Ahmad ibn A'tham, probably taken from al-Mada'ini, who recorded the terms in two parts.
-The first part is the conditions proposed by Abd Allah ibn Nawfal, who negotiated on Hasan's behalf with Mu'awiya I in Maskin.
+The first part is the conditions proposed by Abd Allah ibn Nawfal, who negotiated on Hasan's behalf with Mu'awiya in Maskin.
 (Note: 1) That the caliphate would be restored to Hasan after the death of Mu'awiya I, 2) that Hasan would receive five million dirhams annually from the state treasury, 3) that Hasan would receive the annual revenue of Darabjird, 4) that the people would be guaranteed peace with one another.)
 The second part is what Hasan stipulated in carte blanche.
 (Note: 1) That Mu'awiya I should rule according to the Book of God, the sunna of the Prophet, and the conduct of the righteous caliphs, 2) that Mu'awiya I would not appoint or nominate anyone to the caliphate after him, but the choice would be left to a shura, 3) that the people would be left in peace wherever they are in the land of God, 4) that the companions and the followers of Ali, their lives, properties, their women and their children, would be guaranteed safe conduct and peace, 5) that no harm or dangerous act, secretly or openly, would be done to Hasan, his brother, Husayn, or to anyone from the family of the Muhammad.)
 These two sets of conditions together encompass all the conditions scattered in the early sources.